boxcartenant/Gobbo-Buddy/README.md

 Makes a little floating guy on the desktop with basic emotes.

+FYI, this script might delete everything on your gobbonet server.
+Back it up before you proceed!

 Steps to make this work:

 1. Install Gobbonet with all the default settings